Dodgers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and Minnesota Twins take the field on Monday at 10:10 PM ET.
-Will Smith and Carlos Correa have been on a tear as of late for their respective teams.
+Clayton Kershaw and Bailey Ober are the projected starters when the Los Angeles Dodgers and Minnesota Twins square off on Tuesday at Dodger Stadium.

-Bookmakers list the Dodgers as -115 moneyline favorites, while giving the underdog Twins -105 moneyline odds to win.
-The over/under for the matchup has been set at 9 runs.
+The Dodgers are the favorite in this one, at -200, while the underdog Twins have +165 odds to play spoiler.
+The total for the contest is set at 8 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.